NeedleInAJayStack/haystack/README.md

 - Optimize pointer usage

 ## Contributing
 Contributions are absolutely welcome!
-To contribute, please create a branch, commit your changes, and make a pull request
+To contribute, please create a branch, commit your changes, and make a pull request.